 Staying cool in my RV office workspace (where our loveseat used to be)

-In the winter in the desert, we’ll face this side of the rig southwest, so we get the sun moving East to West on the southern horizon and get lots of sun in these windows.
+In the winter, while RVing in the desert, we’ll face this side of the rig southwest, so we get the sun moving east to west on the southern horizon and get lots of sun in these windows.

 positioning our RV to stay cool from extreme heat